decenterland/vision/README.md

 Holding decenterland gives you priveledges that will escalate as the project expands. decenterland will be a DAO.
 Holding decenterland gives you the power of one vote.
 As decenterland matures and expands further pioneer bonus' will manifest.

-If you are a developer or a keep pioneer send a message to dcent@tuta.io
+If you are a developer or a keen pioneer send message to dcent@tuta.io

 signup information coming soon.